ulfurinn/wongi-engine/README.md

 Passes if the block evaluates to `true`.
 Having no arguments passes the entire token as an argument, listing some variables passes only their values.

+#### `assign variable do |token| ... end`

+Not a *matcher*, strictly speaking, because it always passes.
+What it does instead is introduce a new variable bound to the block's return value.

 ### Timeline

 Wongi::Engine has a limited concept of timed facts: time is discrete and only extends into the past.
 Matchers that accept a triple specification (`has`, `neg` and `maybe`) can also accept a fourth parameter, an integer <= 0, which will make them look at a past state of the system.
 "0" means the current state and is the default value, "-1" means the one just before the current, and so on.